sabbagh99/Reading-Notes/code-401/Reading_notes_401_34.md

 ### 1. Acyclic Graph : An acyclic graph is a directed graph without cycles.

 ### 2.Cyclic Graphs : A Cyclic graph is a graph that has cycles.

+_____

+## Graph Representation

+### we can representation graph in two way :

+#### 1. Adjacency Matrix : An Adjacency matrix is represented through a 2-dimensional array.
+If there are n vertices, then we are looking at an n x n Boolean matrix

+#### 2. Adjacency List  : An adjacency list is a collection of linked lists or array that lists all of the other vertices that are connected.